 So whats a Swim Bladder and What is the Disorder?

 Your Tetra’s swim bladder is an organ that helps it to regulate its buoyancy.
-Rather than continuously moving to keep in position, the swim bladder is doing all the work.
+The swim bladder is doing all the work rather than continuously moving to keep in position.

-This helps your Tetra to conserve energy and making it easier to swim.
-It’s situated behind the other organs, so if any of those organs expand, it can impact your Tetra.
+This helps your Tetra to conserve energy and makes it easier to swim.
+It’s situated behind the other organs, so it can impact your Tetra if any of those organs expand.

 Swim bladder disorder is not really a disease.
-It’s a phrase used to refer to any condition, whether it’s illness, trauma or circumstance that causes your Terra swim bladder to cease functioning properly.
+It’s a phrase used to refer to any condition, whether it’s an illness, trauma, or circumstance, that causes your Terra swim bladder to cease functioning properly.